KILLinefficiency/Explore/Documentation/Explore Documentation.md

 :( > exp 1
 :) >
 ```
+The user can see the changed expression on the prompt.
 <br>
 #### *16. export*
 Explore saves all of it's data items in the **Mess** and in the **Cluster**.
 The users are free to store as much as data they wish.
 However, Explore clears all of it's data once it is closed which means that there will be no data present if Explore is re-launched.